31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 Not only will autumn gardening encourage you to spend more time outside, but it can also help you gain a new appreciation of your outdoor space in the colder seasons.
 It also helps keep your plate stocked up throughout the autumn season.

-21. Place fall lanterns
+21. Place autumn lanterns around the garden

 Höfats GRAVITY CANDLE Lantern - £39.99